 Fix problems with your phone

-If you're having difficulty making or receiving calls there may be an issue with the telephone network.
+If you’re having difficulty making or receiving calls, you should first check whether there are any problems with Sky's network.
 Check our Service Status page to see if there are any known problems in your area.
 If this is the case, our engineers will be working on fixing the problem, so please try again later.

-If there are no problems listed on the Service Status page, there may be an issue with your telephone or home telephone line.
-Read our guide below to see what you can do to resolve your problem.
+If there are no known issues listed on our Service Status page, there may be a problem with your home telephone line or handset.
+Follow the steps below to see what you can do to resolve the problem.

 Check the dial tone

-If you can hear a dial tone, but are still having problems, move onto the next section below.
+If you're still having problems, move onto the next section below.

 Unplug all equipment from the phone line

 Unplug all devices plugged into your phone line.
-These may include:
+These can include:

-- Sky boxes, Microfilters for your broadband internet connection, ADSL modem/router
+- Sky boxes, your broadband router, microfilters for your broadband connection.

-If you have one available to you, try plugging a working phone into the master phone socket.
+Once you’ve unplugged all your equipment, try plugging a working phone directly into the master phone socket.
 This is usually located where the telephone line comes into the premises.

-If this has resolved the issue, then replace each piece of equipment one by one, checking the phone line each time to see if a fault occurs.
-If this reveals one of your pieces of equipment to be causing the problem, please contact the manufacturer of the faulty equipment.
+If this has fixed the issue, then plug each piece of equipment back in one by one, checking the phone line each time to see if a fault occurs.
+If this reveals one of your pieces of equipment to be causing the problem, please contact the manufacturer of the faulty equipment..